RemoteDevForce/PHPobos/README.md

 Then you can run `docker ps` once on an ECS Host to make sure you see the ecs-agent running.

+## Notes

+Update the `.github/CODEOWNERS` file with your username/team.
+This file restricts who can change `.github/workflows`.

 ## Getting Production Ready

 I would recommended reviewing ALL files.
 A few things I can think of are: